-In 2004, Sammy Hagar returns to the band and records three new tracks on the compilation The Best of Both Worlds.
+In 2004, Sammy Hagar returned to the band and recorded three new tracks on The Best of Both Worlds compilation.
 The band reunites for a tour of the United States, although Michael Anthony only joined at Hagar’s insistence.
 After the tour, everyone goes back to their own ways.

 Return of David Lee Roth (2007-present)